 Drug crimes also include possession of prescription drugs, manufacturing, distribution, delivery and prescription drug fraud.
 We group these together as “drug crimes” because they share many similar characteristics and defense considerations.
 Texas Health and Safety Code Section 481.002 describes many of the Texas state law with regard to drug crimes, including manufacturing, selling or purchasing illegal drugs.

 Drug offenses include both illegal and legal prescription (and even over-the-counter) drugs.
 Illegal drugs like marijuana, cocaine or meth are common, but increasingly common are prosecution for illegal possession of legal prescription drugs such as Hydrocodone (Vicodin, Lortab, Lorcet), Oxycodone (OxyContin, Percocet, Percodan, or Tylox), Alprazolam (Xanax, Xanor, Alprax, and Niravam), Diazepam (Valium) and stimulants such as Ritalin, Adderall, and Concerta.
 Forgery of a prescription is also an increasingly common offense to be prosecuted in Texas.

-Texas categorizes illegal drugs into different categories.
+Texas classifies illegal drugs in different categories.
 This classification process takes into account the drug’s addictiveness and the relative medical use of the drug.
 The most serious classification of drugs include heroin, meth, hydrocodone and cocaine.
 Less serious classifications include drugs such as marijuana, ecstasy and PCP.
 Learn more about the classifications of illegal drugs in Texas